To begin with, this article shows how to make Simple Battery Eliminator Circuits using 3 Methods with many useful features.

 To build a Battery Eliminator Circuit using Two Diodes follow the below mentioned steps for connections:

-- Join both the cathodes of the diodes D1 and D2 and connect them with the positive of capacitor C1.
+- After that, join both D1 and D2 cathodes together and then connect joined cathodes to positive side of capacitor C1.

 Parts List: